mlaves/imes4d/README.md

 Max-Heinrich Laves, Lüder A. Kahrs, Tobias Ortmaier

+If you use this code, please cite:
+Laves, MH., Kahrs, LA., Ortmaier, T. Volumetric 3D stitching of optical coherence tomography volumes.
+Current Directions in Biomedical Engineering, 4(1), pp. 327-330.
+Retrieved 5 Dec.
+2018, from doi:10.1515/cdbme-2018-0079

 ## Abstract

 Optical coherence tomography (OCT) is a non-invasive medical imaging modality, which provides high-resolution transectional images of biological tissue.
 However, its potential is limited due to a relatively small field of view.
 To overcome this drawback, we describe a scheme for fully automated stitching of multiple 3D-OCT volumes for panoramic imaging.